 Why Use Maple Sugar Instead of Other Sweeteners?

-When we were deciding which type of sweetener to use in Willa's Organic Dark Chocolate Oat Milk, the decision to use maple sugar was a no brainer.
+When we were deciding which type of sweetener to use in Willa's Barista and Willa's Organic Dark Chocolate Oat Milks, the decision to use maple sugar was a no-brainer.
 It is unmatched when it comes to sustainability and health, as well as adding a subtly sweet taste.

-As a reminder, Willa's Unsweetened Original has just 1 g of sugar from the oats, and Willa's other products have 3 g of sugar.
+As a reminder, Willa's Unsweetened Original has just 1 g of sugar from the oats, and Willa's Barista has 3 g of sugar.
 Willa's Dark Chocolate is a bit more indulgent and needed a bit of sweetness to match the delicious chocolatey Raaka un-roasted cacao.

 Have you ever tapped or seen someone tap a maple tree to make maple syrup?
 If you have, you know the process is as close to nature as it gets!

-Why does Willa's Dark Chocolate Oat Milk use maple sugar instead of cane sugar?
+Why do Willa's Dark Chocolate Oat Milk use maple sugar instead of cane sugar?

 We use organic maple sugar to bring out the warm brownie-like notes from the Raaka cacao we use.
 The combination is absolutely delicious!
 And maple sugar is less sweet than other sugars, as well as the overly processed oat sugar you get with other brands.
 It's more subtle.
 Never cloyingly sweet.